🚦 Essential Knowledge

 Left Turn Signal

-Extend your left arm straight out to the side.
+Left arm extended straight out to the side.

 Right Turn Signal